t2-world/t2.world/t2-PROTOCOL-API.md

 **description**

-this method votes on a given item according to the specified number of votes.
+This method votes on an existing item and can specify the number of votes. contains sender, itemId and votingToken.

-用户给一个存在的item进行投票，并可以指定具体投票数量.

-由于是被T2World调用, sender地址是T2World的地址, 需要传递用户的wallet address.

-需要验证该方法的调用地址是否为T2World. 可以由合约创建者设置T2World合约的地址.
+As the contract is called by T2World, the method need a sender(wallet address of creator) parameter. and need to verify that the calling address of this method is T2World. author can set the address of T2World to this contract.

 ### getVotingInfo